-- 1A direction in which a person has a poor view, typically of approaching danger: a minivan nearly clipped him on his blind sideMore example sentences
+- 1A direction in which a person has a poor view of approaching traffic or danger: a punch delivered on the referee’s blind sideMore example sentences

 - And with maddening consistency, the easiest birds approach unsaluted from the blind side.